RFID Inventory Management: How It Works, Benefits and How to Use It

 City Furniture utilized RFID technology for inventory management.
 The result?
 A highly automated cycle count of their retail showrooms!
 How?
 By leveraging RFID, they could efficiently locate and track their inventory.
 This led to overall improved data accuracy and sales records

-Two Sectors Where RFID Shines
+Sectors Where RFID Shines

 RFID is successfully used in these two sectors: